servalproject/batphone/doc/Auto-Upgrade.md

         name:
         $

- 3. Configure the new Bundle's ID and BK, along with the location of the Serval keyring file, in your personal *ant.properties* file whose absolute path is set in the SERVAL_BATPHONE_ANT_PROPERTIES environment variable:
+ 3. Configure the new Bundle's author ([SID][]), ID and BK, along with the location of the Serval keyring file, in your personal *ant.properties* file whose absolute path is set in the SERVAL_BATPHONE_ANT_PROPERTIES environment variable:

+        debug.serval.keyring.path=/path/to/safe/directory/serval-debug.keyring
+        debug.serval.manifest.author=CA4B0F5D2AB0EB25B3D157FB2F6B69FC7D43AE885409E2A10A9A2E61AED30007
         debug.serval.manifest.id=FB83B9DFB6A5A27A540EAD59157D6613F7F56807CF72B52B8BD31AC656F6003C
         debug.serval.manifest.bk=A9679004CB839012A10ACABE639C03C6A7F34077D2A12D0B5554DA235BF1523E